euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ## Introduction

-The [Euler protocol](https://www.euler.xyz/) is governed and upgraded by EUL token-holders, using three distinct components; the EUL token, governance module (Governor Bravo), and Timelock.
+The [Euler protocol](https://www.euler.xyz/) is governed and upgraded by EUL token-holders, using three distinct components; the EUL token, governance module, and Timelock.
 Together, these contracts allow the community to propose, vote, and implement changes.
 Proposals can modify system parameters, support new markets, or add entirely new functionality to the protocol.

 Euler will be managed by holders of a protocol native governance token called Euler Token (EUL).
 EUL tokens represent voting shares.
 A holder can vote on a governance proposal themselves or delegate their votes to a third party.